ilg-physics-ucsb/physics6-manual/6BL/MathLab/MathLab.md

 ## 4. LINEARIZING THE DATA

 :::Exercise
-According to the rules of logarithms given above, take the log (base 10) of both sides of Equation 4.
+According to the rules of logarithms given above, take the log of both sides of Equation 4.
 :::Note
 Remember that you can write Equation 4 either as $T^m = Ka^n$ or $T=\sqrt[m]{K}a^{(n/m)}$, and that the latter is equivalent to $T = K^{(1/m)}a^{(n/m)}$.
 These are all equivalent, and the units work no matter which way you write the equation.
 For the purposes of getting the equation into linear form, with a slope and an intercept, the second (and third) way may be more convenient than the first.
 :::